ankit-arora-1/lld-notes/lambdas.md

 # Lambdas

 ## Overview
 Lets say I want to create a thread that prints "hello world".
-The most common to do is to create a Printer class which implements the Runnable interface.
+The most common way to do is to create a Printer class which implements the Runnable interface.
 We then provide the method body for the run method that is present in the Runnable method.
 This seems like a lot of work for achieving something simple.
 There is where Lambdas come into the picture.
 They help us write compact code.